El Calafate

-El Calafate, also known as Calafate, is a city in Patagonia, Argentina.
-It is situated on the southern border of Lake Argentino, in the southwest part of the Santa Cruz Province, about 320 km northwest of Río Gallegos.
-The name of the city is derived from a little bush with yellow flowers and dark blue berries that is very common in Patagonia: the calafate (Berberis buxifolia); the word comes from the word calafate, which is Spanish for 'caulk'.
+El Calafate, also called Calafate, is a city in the Argentine province of Santa Cruz, in Patagonia.
+It is located on the southern border of Lago Argentino, in the southwest part of the province (about 320 km northwest of Río Gallegos).
+It is the seat of government for the Lago Argentino Department within the province.
+The name of the city is also the name of a small bush, with yellow flowers and dark-blue berries, that is very commonly seen in the region—the calafate (Berberis buxifolia).
+The word comes from the word calafate, which is Spanish for 'caulk'.

-El Calafate is an important tourist destination as the hub to visit different parts of the Los Glaciares National Park, including Perito Moreno Glacier, Cerro Chaltén, and Cerro Torre.
+El Calafate is an important tourist destination, serving as the hub for visitors of different parts of Los Glaciares National Park, Perito Moreno Glacier, Cerro Chaltén, and Cerro Torre, in addition to the area surrounding Lago Argentino.

 History

-The history of El Calafate began in the first decades of the twentieth century.
-Originally, it was simply a sheltering place for wool traders.
-The town was officially founded in 1927 by the government of Argentina to promote settlement, but it was the creation of nearby Perito Moreno National Park in 1937 that sparked growth and the building of better road access.
+The modern history of El Calafate began in the initial decades of the 20th century, when the area was simply a sheltering place for wool traders.
+The town was officially founded in 1927 by the government of Argentina in a bid to promote settlement, but it was the creation of nearby Perito Moreno National Park (1937) that sparked growth and the building of better road access.
+Over the course of the 20th century, increased international travel (and ecotourism, in particular) fueled socioeconomic growth to the area, and raised the population by tens of thousands.